russjudge/ESGameManager/README.md

 ESGameManager is written in .NET 8.0, and as such should be able to be compiled in Linux.
 However, the installer is only available for Windows.
 A script for compiling to Linux may become available at a later date.

+## Installation

+Currently only set to run on Windows.
+To run on Linux, clone this repository and compile it in your Linux environment.

+For Windows install, download and run the installer file from <https://github.com/russjudge/ESGameManager/Release/esgamemanagersetup.msi>